Opuntia humifusa

 - Fruit Description:

-- Oblong sessile fleshy fruits with concave apices mature from green to red or purple.
+- Oblong sessile fleshy fruits with concave apices mature from green to red or purple in late summer.
 They are edible and either bland, sour or sweet and may persist on the stem through winter.

 -